consigcody94/FWG-LLM-Agentic-Training-Guide/README.md

 ## 🤝 Contributing

-Contributions to this training guide are welcome from all federal personnel and approved contractors.
+Contributions to this training guide are welcome from all Federal Working Group employees.

 ### Contribution Process